Evan Thornton

 Federal Student Loan Policy Analyst

-Evan Thornton is a financial policy analyst who focuses on federal student loan programs, eligibility requirements, and repayment structures.
-He explains how federal loans differ from private student loans and how borrowers can navigate government-backed funding options.
+Evan Thornton is a financial policy writer with 12 years of experience focusing on federal student loan programs, eligibility requirements, and repayment structures (since 2013).
+He helps students and families understand how government-backed loans work and how to navigate federal financial aid systems.

-His articles explore Direct Subsidized and Unsubsidized Loans, PLUS loans, interest rate structures, and federal borrower protections.
-Evan also breaks down application steps through the FAFSA process and explains how federal aid eligibility is determined.
+His work focuses on federal loan structures and borrower protections, including Direct Subsidized and Unsubsidized Loans, PLUS loans, interest rate models, and repayment options.
+Evan explains how the FAFSA process works and how eligibility for federal aid is determined.

 Search